 This is the lesson that Frank, or anyone else, doesn’t seem to learn.
 A man who says he doesn’t mind the cold early in the film will later suffer from crippling arthritis; chain smokers will perish through lung cancer; a man who sits silently whispering hit orders will be wheeled way into an unceremonious, quiet death.
 This is Scorsese’s one reaps what one sows perspective, his portrayal of self-destructive spiritual entropy and otiose tragedy.
 The depiction of male idées fixe and sclerotic obstinance is on-the-money, and The Irishman may be the finest articulation of the director’s philosophy: that men wrangle and deform themselves into something so emotionally disfigured that they’re incapable of even knowing an absence exists.
 This, to Scorsese, is spiritual Hell.
 It’s a Catholic ethos but also a Buddhist one, showcasing the three marks of existence—suffering, impermanence, and the absence of self-nature.
 “It is what it is”, as characters tell each other.
 His men are known for the demons that possess and block them: sexual jealousy and pride, a propensity to violence, ego and brute power under civility and codes.
 A lot of critics have described it as a picture about “regret”, but it’s not.
 It’s about the inability to feel regret, lacking the basic emotional capacity to do so.
 This is a stark vision about just how hard it is to gain peace and perspective, and it is usually at dusk, too late, when such perspective arrives.

-The Irishman is in select cinemas now and will stream on Netflix 27 November, 2019.
+The Irishman is in select UK cinemas now and streaming on Netflix 27th November 2019.